Marella Cruises: Current fleet

-Former
+Former fleet

 Accidents and incidents

 On 9 February 2013, five crewmen of MS Thomson Majesty were killed in Santa Cruz de La Palma whilst checking a lifeboat.
 The lifeboat ropes snapped and it plunged 65 ft from the upper deck into the sea.
 It overturned as it hit the water, trapping them underneath.
 Three crewmen were taken to hospital, but five others - three Indonesians, one Filipino and one Ghanaian - drowned as rescue attempts were made.